rajeshr264/ssp_provision_bastion_host/README.md

 # Self-service Platform (SSP) Bastion Module

 ## Summary

+This module was built to create a bastion host that provides a consistent environment for building and managing the infrastructure for running an Enterprise SW.

 This module does these steps:
 * Brings up a Bastion host on well-known providers like Proxmox and public cloud (TBD).
 * Installs terraform executable on the bastion host